H4PE0N/Competitive-Programming/README.md

 the arguments of the real function and a hypothesis  of  what
 the function returns, depending on what you put as arguments.

+Here is a list of what the folders contains:

+* Competitive-Compile-Program: Write and compile a program
+* Competitive-Compile-Testing: Test the library functions
+* Competitive-Program-Folder: A folder with library functions
+* Competitive-Testing-Folder: A folder with test functions

 Made by Roy Hampus Fridholm